mfaani/mfaani/content/posts/drafts/everything-i-learned-about-blogging-with-hugo.md

 tags: ["hugo", "content-creation", "blogging"]
 ---

+- Add `ShowToc: true` to your frontmatter to show table of content.
+But its UX can be significantly improved.
+- Links can die.
+Like Apple can remove its WWDC video.
+So make sure you annotate the link as much as possible.
+Example, don't just share the link to the session.
+Share the link and the name, year and minute of the session.
+That way folks can perhaps google it and find it.
 - Instead of just sharing a link or what originated, share a good teaser of your post and just add a link.
 That way you at least get traction from where you posted it (Twitter, Slack).
 If anyone was interested they'll click to see more.
 - Don't over explain things.
 Or at least don't over explain too many things in a blog post.
 Maybe just go deep for a single thing.
 Not 5 things at once.
 Or if someone has already done it, then you don't need to re-say it.
 Just link to theirs. tldr it's hard to have breadth and depth in the same post...